arthugr/mudream-collection/README.md

 # Mudream Collection

-A modern, interactive web application for managing and displaying collections with a beautiful, responsive interface.
+A modern, interactive web application for managing and displaying [mudream.online](https://mudream.online) items collections with a easy-to-use interface.

 ## 🚀 Features